 Should you use regular paper, or note card stock?

-Regular paper can be great for the planning stages, but you will definitely benefit in the long-run from having your notes on smaller cue cards.
+A regular paper can be great for the planning stages, but you will definitely benefit in the long run from having your notes on smaller cue cards.
 Cue cards also look more graceful when you are handling them onstage.

 Plus, what if you get nervous and your hands start to shake?
 A larger piece of paper will make the shaking more noticeable to your audience.

 If you are used to giving speeches with a full script, and now you’re looking to switch to note cards, try to give yourself a smooth transition.
 It might take a little while to get used to doing things differently.
-This is why rehearsal, asking for help from a mentor, and revising your notes many times before the actual speech are good ways to prepare.
+This is why rehearsal, asking for help from a mentor and revising your notes many times before the actual speech is good ways to prepare.

 #14 Don’t Constantly Look Down at the Notes